ShreyasAndurlekar/CGPA-Analytics/README.md

 # Project Overview

-This website was made to make use of the CGPA data provided by the college.
+This website was made to make use of the CGPA and LMS ID data provided by the college.

 ## Things to Do